 If you have a shopping cart site, you will need to prepare not only text pages (shipping and payment info, FAQs etc), but also the product details (title, price, description, variables, manufacturer info, and photos).
 You can then enter this information yourself, or send it through to us and we can have it entered for you (for a small fee).

 Assemble photos and other images for your site.
 A lot of sites use photos (this site being an exception!).
 You may have photos of you and your staff, or your office, or your products that you want displayed on your site.
 We can upload these pics to your site – just email them through to us.
 It is important to remember that you don’t need high resolution photos for websites – just clear ones!
 Most photos will be as small as 15kb, though large pictures may be 50 or 60kb.
-See the links above for details about how to do this.

 Step 4 – Feedback